SxMShaDoW/lab-aemc-utah/docs/200-credentials-prod.md

 | 8) Select **Basic Auth Credentials**.
 |![](../assets/images/2023-03-09-13-50-33.png)

+{: .important}
+> Next, you will be inputting credentials that App Engine Management Center will use to log in to a remote environment.
+>
+> The password for that remote account is already configured.
+>
+> You will encounter errors if you do not use the specified password below.

 | 9) On the **Basic Auth Credentials** form, fill in these values and click **Submit**.

 *Click the clipboard icon on the right of the gray box below to copy.*